MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 If your app submission fails, Microsoft sends you a review report with recommendations within 24 hours of submission.

-## Resolve issues and resubmit your app
+### Resolve issues and resubmit your app

-You must fix all issues reported by the Microsoft concierge validation team before resubmitting your app on Partner Center.
+After you receive the review report, you must fix all issues reported by the Microsoft concierge validation team before resubmitting your app on Partner Center.

 The Microsoft report includes the following information: